 8. What is an EHC Plan and who can request one for my child?

-Pupils at Woodlane High School all have a Statement of SEN or an EHC Plan which are reviewed on an annual basis.
+Pupils at Woodlane High School all have an EHC Plan which is reviewed on an annual basis.
 Should the needs of a particular child change significantly we will hold an Emergency Annual Review.

 9. How will you help me to support my child’s learning?

 - You are welcome to contact your child’s tutor or subject teacher to ask for advice.

 - You are welcome to contact our SENCO, Mary Jelen, for advice.

 - You are welcome to contact our Lead Practitioner, Bromwyn Kineavy, for advice.

 - You may have the opportunity to meet with other professionals involved in supporting your child.

 10. How is support allocated to children and how do they move between the different levels of support in school?